Published on October 14, 2021 – Last Updated on March 29, 2022

 Place your forearms and elbows on the ball and shift your weight onto it.
 Make sure that your hips lift as you do this so that only your toes and forearms are touching the floor.
 Hold for 30 seconds to 1 minute, then rest for a few seconds before repeating.

 Pelvic Floor Muscles related to coccyx pain

 The pelvic area has tremendous importance in women’s health because of its reproductive function.
 The prevalence of pelvic pain in women has been reported to vary from 10% to 53%.
 The direct cause of pelvic pain is unknown; however, many authors consider that it can be related to abnormalities in the pelvic floor muscles.
-These muscles are responsible for supporting the pelvic viscera and maintaining the urogenital diaphragm and the anal canal.
+These muscles support the pelvic viscera and maintain the urogenital diaphragm and the anal canal.
 The muscle responsible for support of the pelvic viscera is the levator ani muscle; it forms a sling-shaped muscular mass that covers the posterior aspect of the pelvis.

 The pelvic muscles are related to coccyx pain because they are in charge of supporting the pelvic viscera.
-The levator ani muscle is the only one in charge of supporting the pelvic viscera.
+However, the levator ani muscle is the only one in charge of supporting the pelvic viscera.